lowRISC/opentitan/doc/use_cases/_index.md

 ## Overview

-OpenTitan's mission is to raise the security bar industry wide by implementing a transparent, logically secure hardware root of trust with wide application.
+OpenTitan's mission is to raise the security bar industry-wide by implementing a transparent, logically secure hardware root of trust with wide application.

 This document describes some of those use cases for OpenTitan.
 These range from